brianjbayer/mac-docker-plexserver/README.md

   4. When prompted browse to https://www.plex.tv/claim/ (and login) to get the Claim token
   5. Enter the Claim token when prompted by the script
-  6. When the script completes, browse to http://app.plex.tv/ to finish startup and manage your Plex Media Server
+  6. When the script completes, browse to the URL listed in the output of the `./run-plex` script to finish startup and manage your Plex Media Server

+> :point_right: you should always be able to reach your running
+> Plex Media Server at http://localhost:32400/

 #### Stop
 To stop your plex Media Server...